emfcamp/Website/templates/about/deliveries.md

 It takes us a little bit to get through all of the packages when they arrive (during the main event, we often have a delivery van just full of items for us) so please give us an hour or so after you are notified of delivery to come collect it.

-If you don't collect them before the end of the event, or they arrive after the event is over, they will be discarded!
+Note that we will not notify you when something has arrived.
+If you don't collect your deliveries before the end of the event, or they arrive after the event is over, they will be discarded!